nodexeus/blockvisor/node_image_builder_guide.md

 while adding support for a new node.
 All commands, run on a node created in dev mode, will bypass the API.
 Hence, node won't be visible for the API, as it would normally be.

-__HINT 5__: Once created node is started, `apptainer shell` can be used, to modify rootfs and install/update blockchain specific software.
+__HINT 5__: Once created node is started, `apptainer shell` can be used, to modify rootfs and install/update protocol specific software.
 <br>Adding below alias to your `~/.bashrc` will allow you to quickly attach  to it (don't forget to install `jq` first):
 ```
 alias node_shell='apptainer shell instance://$(cat .bv-workspace |jq .active_node.name| xargs)'